sivasubramanians/CleanData/codeBook.md

 ## Description of the new tidy dataset

+The list of variables in the dataset are provided below in the same order as it appears in the dataset.

 1. activity - variable denoting the description of the activities performed by the subject for experiment values are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING